 Our original Mission was clearly stated: Locate, Close with and Destroy the enemy that attacked us on 9/11/2001.
 Identify all those who gave them shelter, comfort and the ability to plan and train for an attack on US soil and destroy them - then come home.
 There was one caveat to that 'Commander's Intent Statement'; be prepared for a long war.
 What this told us was that this enemy was insidious and tenacious.
-It told us that even after we had completed this mission, there would undoubtedly be other attacks and other missions to hold them accountable.
+It told us that even after we had completed this mission, there would undoubtedly be other attacks and other missions to hold them accountable for.
 Could it be, that in those early days, we were willing to assess the enemy in a way we have since lost the stomach for?
 Or could it be that the evil indoctrination of several generations has caused us to doubt the morality of self preservation and the damnable nature of Islamic doctrine and it's adherents?

 Once the 'Commander's Intent' was made clear, the Secretary of Defense and the Joint Chiefs of Staff began assembling an order we know as the Five Paragraph Order; acronym SMEAC which stands for Situation, Mission, Execution, Admin and Logistics and Communication.
 It is in the pages of the 'Situation' paragraph that this mission began to fall apart for within this paragraph resides the fruit of our intelligence gatherers and the assessment of the enemy, his doctrine, the population of the country you will be fighting in and the government of that country.